BardicDefense/purple-hack/README.md

-Local prices are determined by a 2d10 roll, and comparing the result to the following table, adding 10% to the resulting modifier if the goods are in demand, and subtracting 10% if the goods are in surplus, before applying the final modifier to the goods' base price.
-The rolled price modifier represents the characters' best attempts to negotiate a deal, and are good for one week before being re-rolled.
+Local prices are determined by a 2d10 roll, and comparing the result to the following table, adding 10% to the resulting modifier if the goods are in demand, and subtracting 10% if the goods are in surplus, before applying the final modifier to the goods’ base price.
+The rolled price modifier represents the characters’ best attempts to negotiate a deal, and are good for one week before being re-rolled.

 | 2d10 | Price Modifier |